Premium Credit Card Perks That Make Family Travel Smoother (and Cheaper) Premium Credit Card Perks That Make Family Travel Smoother (and Cheaper)

 Enrollment is required for select Amex benefits.

-A family looking for the most bang for their buck might strongly consider the Amex Platinum, especially if they prefer more high-end accommodations.
-The annual fee is steep at $695 (Rates & Fees), but the annual credits and Centurion Lounge access make it the top premium card earning transferrable points.
+A family looking for the most bang for their buck might strongly consider the Capital One Venture X. The annual $300 credit, Priority Pass membership, and Capital One Lounge access make it the top premium card for both travel and earning transferable points.

 Several credit cards now offer their own lounge networks.
-Centurion Lounge access is a card benefit for Platinum and Centurion cardholders (both business and personal versions).
-Capital One now has Capital One Lounges and Chase has Chase Lounges.
+Centurion® Lounge access is a card benefit for Platinum and Centurion cardholders (both business and personal versions).
+Capital One now has Capital One Lounges, and Chase has Sapphire Lounges.

-Many premium credit cards also offer a Priority Pass membership, which allows you to enter more than 1,300 airport lounges around the world.
+Many premium credit cards also offer a Priority Pass membership, which allows you to enter more than 1,600 airport lounges around the world.
+Enrollment is required for select Amex benefits.

 inside the Chase Sapphire Lounge in Boston